rust-lang/rust/doc/tutorial.md

 Stack closures are very efficient because their environment is allocated on the call stack and refers by pointer to captured locals.
-To ensure that stack closures never outlive the local variables to which they refer, they can only be used in argument position and cannot be stored in structures nor returned from functions.
-Despite the limitations stack closures are used pervasively in Rust code.
+To ensure that stack closures never outlive the local variables to which they refer, stack closures are not first-class.
+That is, they can only be used in argument position; they cannot be stored in data structures or returned from functions.
+Despite these limitations, stack closures are used pervasively in Rust code.

 ## Managed closures